leucos/ansible-tuto/step-04/README.md

     PLAY RECAP *********************
     host1.example.org              : ok=2    changed=0    unreachable=0    failed=0

 Now changed is '0'.
-This is absolutely normal and is one of the core feature of ansible : the playbook will act only if there is something to do.
-It's called _idempotency_, and means that you can run your playbook as long as you want, you will always end up in the same state (well, unless you do crazy things with the `shell` module of course, but this is beyond ansible's control).
+This is absolutely normal and is one of the core feature of ansible: the playbook will act only if there is something to do.
+It's called _idempotency_, and means that you can run your playbook as many times as you want, you will always end up in the same state (well, unless you do crazy things with the `shell` module of course, but this is beyond ansible's control).